Email: email@example.com »

 What is included in your course fee?

-- Open air, waterfront and covered classroom / student common room, with free WIFI, refrigerator, and views of the Antiguan hillside.
+- Open air, waterfront and covered classroom / student common room, with free WIFI.

 - Highly experienced RYA Instructors.

-- Two alternative yachts for experience of different manufacturer’s designs and sailing performance.
+- A minimum of two alternative yachts for experience of different manufacturer’s designs and sailing performance

 What is not included?